-Leakage reduction measures are a key component of the Preferred Approach to addressing Need across the South East Region.
+Leakage reduction measures are a key component of the Preferred Approach to addressing Need across the North West Region.
 Uisce Éireann's current leakage targets are to reduce leakage in supplies with demand greater than 1.5Ml/day.
-Supplies of greater than 1.5Ml/day are found in various locations around the South East Region and the leakage targets equates to a total leakage reduction of 46 Ml/day across the entire region.
+Supplies of greater than 1.5Ml/day are found in various locations around the North West Region and the leakage targets equates to a total leakage reduction of 102 Ml/day, which will reduce leakage to 26% of demand across the entire region.